Legal Updated 10 min read

 Trust fund claims are independent of other compensation sources.
 Filing a trust claim does not reduce, offset, or affect:

-Why an Attorney Matters
+Why Counsel Matters

 Trust fund claims are administrative, not judicial, but they still require: